Rudy Giuliani insists Trump was unaware of Stormy Daniels reimbursement until recently

 The payment raised eyebrows because neither Cohen's original outlay to Daniels, who has claimed she had sex with Trump and was paid to be quiet, nor Trump's repayment were reported to the Federal Elections Commission as contributions to a campaign that could have benefited from the performer's silence.

-But Giuliani argues the payment had nothing to do with the campaign: Trump has a reported history of executing non-disclosure agreements with large sums attached.
-In March a former Playboy model, Karen McDougal, alleged in court documents that she was paid $150,000 through a straw entity to keep silent about a 10-month affair with Trump.
+"Imagine if that came out on Oct.
+15, 2016, in the middle of the last debate with Hillary Clinton,” Giuliani said on "Fox and Friends," referring to Daniels' claim she had a one-night stand with Trump in 2006.
+Cohen and Trump aides have denied any affair.

+But in his interview with NBC News Thursday night, Giuliani denied that his remarks amounted to an admission that the payment was a campaign contribution and argued the payment had nothing to do with the campaign.

-“If there was no campaign, Cohen would have made the same payment in the same amount to prevent personal embarrassment and heartache to his wife," Giuliani told NBC News.
+“If there was no campaign, Cohen would have made the same payment in the same amount to prevent personal embarrassment and heartache to his wife," Giuliani said.

-The former New York mayor and ex-U.S. attorney who joined Trump's outside-the-White House legal team last month caused a sensation Wednesday night when he said on Fox News' "Hannity" that the president indeed reimbursed Cohen for paying Daniels.

-Previously, Trump denied covering the cost of the agreement.
-Cohen said he took a home equity credit line to cover the payment to Daniels.